 2b.
 If you can’t change your dates or claim on travel insurance, then read on.
 You will need to know the payment policy on your reservation.

-3. For flexible bookings where you paid an initial deposit (typically 10-20% of the total) to i-escape at the moment of booking, this initial deposit may be freely transferred to any future date, or to any other property (with flexible booking) on i-escape.
+3. For flexible bookings where you paid an initial deposit (typically 10-20% of the total) to i-escape at the moment of booking, this initial deposit may be freely transferred to any future date, or to any other property on i-escape.

 3a.
 If you want to reschedule at the same property, please contact them directly (their details are on your booking form) to rearrange dates; then let us know the new dates, and any adjustment to the cost or the room details, so that we can update your booking details on “My Escapes”.
 We won’t charge you for this adjustment – though there may be a change to the stay cost.

 3b.
 If you want to book a different property, please first log in to My Escapes and cancel the original booking.
-Then email us with your cancellation reference; we will reply confirming the credit we are holding.
-If you have made further payments to the property (or if their cancellation policy suggests further charges are liable), please ask them if they can refund (or waive) these charges.
-They are not obliged to do so, especially if the rate is labelled “non-refundable”, but many will.
+Then email us with your cancellation reference; we will reply confirming the credit we are holding, and its expiry date.
+If you have made additional payments to the hotel, see note 4 below.
+When you are ready to rebook, please forward us the email credit note so that we can refund the relevant amount to you.

 Note on stays in France, Greece, Italy or Portugal: these countries’ governments have passed laws which permit hotels to offer credit vouchers rather than refunds (even where the cancellation policy promises a refund).
 Whilst we are urging our partner hotels to offer refunds especially for overseas guests, it may be the case that they cite this law and offer you a credit voucher instead.
 This is beyond our control.
 We understand that these credit vouchers can be used within 12-18 months, or may be exchanged for cash thereafter.
 Further details: France – Greece – Italy – Portugal